-Preparation of the Company's consolidated financial statements is the responsibility of the Company's management.
-The Company's independent audit firm, Boulay PLLP, is responsible for expressing an opinion on the Company's consolidated financial statements based on its audit as of and for the years ended December 31, 2023 and December 31, 2022.
+Preparation of the Company's financial statements is the responsibility of the Company's management.
+The Company's independent audit firm, The Boulay Group, is responsible for expressing an opinion on the Company's financial statements based on its audit as of and for the years ended December 31, 2023 and December 31, 2022.